For fans of the beautiful game, watching Champions League and English Premiership football in Thailand can be a

-I've tried multiple services but on the whole been pretty disappointed with the large majority.
+I've tried multiple sites and apps, but on the whole have been pretty disappointed with the large majority.

 ATDHE.net was my original online solution, but has gradually became my last chance option when all else fails.
 The site has multiple streams to choose from and you can usually find even the not so popular games.

-You will need a super-fast internet connection though or the games tend to freeze and buffer for ages.
-Often you will need to spend 15 minutes or so at the beginning of games to test different streams and find one that works well too, which is a pain in the bottom.
+You will need a super-fast internet connection or the games tend to freeze and buffer for ages.
+Sometimes you will need to spend 15 minutes or so at the beginning of games to test different streams and find one that works well too, which is a pain in the bum.